Mikanwolfe/mikanwolfe.github.io/_posts/2019-03-design-patterns.md

 Prefer composition over inheritance. --  Unless you really need inheritance, don't use it.

-Composition composes of both interfaces (for casting, good as faux-inheritance) and object components ([the design pattern](http://gameprogrammingpatterns.com/component.html)).
+Composition composes of both interfaces (for casting, good as faux-inheritance) and object components.
 An important thing to remember is where we get components:

 * If the object creates its own components
   * Object always has components it needs